 Just remember: all it takes is one bite.
-We run a travel insurance company and there was a recent case of Malaria which turned particularly bad and ended up costing more than $100,000 so take this issue seriously. almost 7 years ago
+We run a travel insurance company and there was a recent case of Malaria which turned particularly bad and ended up costing more than $100,000 so take this issue seriously. about 7 years ago

 Have been there three times - central Vientiane is basically noted as being OK, but down south (Islands) and to the north up/down river from LouangPhrabang it is wise to take a more cautious approach.

 Simon's advice about repellent and nets is the way to go in these areas.

 Katherina is also correct - it is a magic place; it will draw you back.
 If you are passing through Thailand before you can get a course of pills (reputable brands) over the counter. about 7 years ago

 I spent a couple of weeks there and although the River Mekong area is very humid (ideal breeding ground for these tropical diseases) we were actually surprised about the lack of mosquitoes around- i cannot remember being bitten.

 We were taking Malarone anyway which you can only take for up to 30 days but experienced no side effects.
 If you are staying longer, you would be recommended other medication which have known side effects including insomnia. about 7 years ago